mozilla/blurts-addon/docs/data-review.md

 * Follow our general practice to analyze event telemetry.

 10) Where do you intend to share the results of your analysis?
 * To Firefox team.
-Results will likely be shared on a mailing list and/or Bugzilla.
+Results will likely be shared on a mailing list and/or Bugzilla (bug 1485651)